isabella232/journeys.en/help/using/functions/functiongetbestsendtime.md

 Explanation :

 The function will return the best time to send a message in the next 12 hours, in order to optimize the probability for the individual in the journey instance to open it.
-In case there is not enough data to perform the calculation, the returned time will be in 8 hours from the current time.
+In case there is not enough data to perform the calculation, the returned time is in 8 hours from the current time.